binkybarnes/power-outage-analysis/README.md

 **Test Statistic**: Difference in means of `OUTAGE.DURATION` of the two groups.

 The observed difference in means was -18228.944, with a p-value of 0.
+We reject the null hypothesis and can conclude that, on average, the outage duration for coal is greater than hurricanes.

 <iframe
   src="assets/hypo-plot1.html"